bpauli/aemcli/README.md

 ## Overview

-AEM CLI provides utilities for managing AEM content repositories, with a focus on cleaning and maintaining `.content.xml` files.
+AEM CLI provides utilities for managing AEM content repositories, with a focus on cleaning and maintaining `.content.xml` files and transferring JCR content between filesystem and server.
 The tool helps developers and content managers automate common AEM maintenance tasks.

 ## Features